ProjectLibertyLabs/siwa/docs/src/QuickStart.md

   // Staging-Testnet Options
   // const options = { endpoint: 'staging' };

-  const redirectUrl = await siwa.getRedirectUrl(providerKeyUri, callbackUri, permissions, credentials, options);
+  const authenticationUrl = siwa.generateAuthenticationUrl(signedRequest, additionalCallbackUrlParams, options);

-  // Send the `redirectUrl` to the client.
 }
 ```

 ## Step 2 (Web): Forward the User to a Browser

-For website interactions, just forward the user to the returned `redirectUrl`.
+For website interactions, just forward the user to the returned `authenticationUrl`.

 ## Step 2 (Android/iOS): Forward the User to an Embedded Browser

-For mobile applications, it is recommended to use an embedded browser and set the `callbackUri` to your application's Universal Link.
+For mobile applications, it is recommended to use an embedded browser and set the `callbackDomain` in the `signedRequest` and the `callbackPath` to your application's Universal Link.
 This ensures that the user remains within the application environment and does not have to leave the app.

 For more details, refer to the official documentation: